 Existing customers can download the release now by following instructions in the latest support email.
 Interested parties can check out our website for more information on the robot, available payloads, our updated developer platform, and current applications.

-To lease Spot and join the early adopter program, please fill out our sales form.
+To learn more about Spot, please fill out our sales form.